gedex/imgdownloader/README.md

 imgdownloader
 =============

-Need thousand images for your project?
+Need hundred of images for your project?

 ## Install